AllenWang314/massmail/README.md

 # massmail
-Tool that sends mass custom emails
+Tool that sends custom emails to the masses

 ## Structure